Kishi85/acertmgr/README.md

 The main configuration is read from `/etc/acme/acme.conf`, domains for which certificates should be obtained/renewed should be configured in `/etc/acme/domains.d/*.conf`.

-All configuration files use yaml syntax.
+All configuration files can use yaml (requires PyYAML) or json syntax.

-  * Example global configuration file:
+  * Example global configuration file (YAML syntax):
 ```yaml
 ---